pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/configuring_credentials/_index.md

 #### Adding new credentials

 To add new credentials to a store, we use the store() method.
-This method accepts the correlationId, the identification key and a CredentialParams object containing the set of credentials as inputs.
+This method accepts the context, the identification key and a CredentialParams object containing the set of credentials as inputs.
 In the example below, we add a new set of credentials identified by a key with value "key3".

 {{< tabsection >}}
   {{< include "./__code18_node.md" >}}